Five Levels of Autonomous Animation:

 To refocus the world’s efforts with AI, Soul Machines proposes a standard that describes how humans and machines should collaborate to co-create.
 Soul Machines presented this standard, Autonomous Animation, in 2019 to define how innovators can combine sophisticated algorithms and embody them in a human-friendly form factor to foster a collaborative environment in which Digital People can behave naturally.

 Soul Machines’ Approach to Autonomous Animation

-Soul Machines’ approach to Autonomous Animation is rooted in its belief that the best experience and interactions are only possible when the machine is able to interact in a lifelike way, driven by a computer architecture that is inspired by how the human brain operates.
+Soul Machines’ approach to Autonomous Animation is rooted in its belief that the best experience and interactions are only possible when combining high-quality CGI with a computer architecture inspired by how the human brain operates.

 This is exactly the goal of Soul Machines’ HumanOS.
 Researchers have created a Digital Brain to replicate the way humans handle everyday interactions.
 By combining models of physiology, cognition, and emotion, Soul Machines has created a new form of biologically inspired AI.
 The Digital Brain’s neural network models are driven by deep research into neuroscience, psychology, and cognitive science—and are the only explainable way to autonomously animate digital characters.
 Soul Machines takes the best types of human conversations—engaging, warm, emotional connections—and combines them with revolutionary technology to create the most lifelike and dynamically interactive experiences.
 It’s a scalable and cost-effective way to animate for customer experience, learning and development (L&D), and education and health, areas where face-to-face interactions should be thoughtful, engaging, and unique in the same way each human interaction is.